TheDoctor0/CoDMod/README.md

 Missions configuration is stored in [cod_missions.ini](https://github.com/TheDoctor0/CoDMod/blob/master/resources/addons/amxmodx/configs/cod_missions.ini).

 Available skins are stored in [cod_skins.ini](https://github.com/TheDoctor0/CoDMod/blob/master/resources/addons/amxmodx/configs/cod_skins.ini).

+## Additional
+Do you want to add promiotions (advances) to classes?

+Check [this example](https://github.com/TheDoctor0/CoDMod/blob/master/classes/codclass_promotions_example.sma) to learn how to do it.

 ## Known issues
 **"Cache_TryAlloc: 2331984 is greater then free hunk"** crash can be caused on maps with big .bsp file by multiple sprites loaded by *cod_icons.amxx* plugin.